boriskirov/text-string/README.md

 If text object/s is/are selected in Figma, the command will format them randomly with a data field collected from an APM Agent.

+### Log level {Logs}

+If text object/s is/are selected in Figma, the command will format them randomly with a data field collected from an Log level.

 ### Open Plugin

 Opens a modal with a list of options.
 Select a text object/s in figma and then click on one of the available options in the modal to convert them in a data specific type.
 Close the dialog by clicking on the close icon on the top right corner.